How ConsumerAffairs uses cookies

 Binding and nonbinding

-International Van Lines is our top pick for long-distance moves thanks to competitive quotes and strong customer reviews.
-We like that it has a cost calculator on its website for instant ballpark quotes — you just need to input where you’re moving to and from, how many bedrooms you have and when you need to move.
+International Van Lines (IVL) is our top pick for long-distance moves thanks to its competitive quotes and strong customer reviews.
+We also like that it has a cost calculator on its website for instant ballpark quotes.
+To use it, you just need to input where you’re moving to and from, how many bedrooms you have and when you need to move.
 IVL also offers full packing services.

-People like the professionalism and care provided by IVL movers.
-Occasional complaints are often related to communication issues, delivery delays or damaged items.
-These are common complaints across the moving industry.
+Many customers have reported being satisfied with the professionalism and care provided by IVL movers.
+However, some customers have complained about communication issues, delivery delays or damaged items.

 Pros